DeepVoidGames/DeepVoidGate/docs/gameAnalize.md

 # DeepvoidGate Game Mechanics Analysis

-DeepvoidGate appears to be a space colony management simulation game with multiple interconnected systems.
+DeepvoidGate appears to be a space colony management simulation/idle game with multiple interconnected systems.
 Based on the screenshots provided, here's an analysis of the main game mechanics:

 ## Core Management Systems